lmjohns3/theanets/docs/api/models.rst

   net = theanets.Regressor()

 Again, you'll need to specify which types of layers you'd like in your model;
-this is discussed in :ref:`creating-specifying-layers`.
+this is discussed in :ref:`guide-creating-specifying-layers`.

 Classification
 ==============